 cartableTesttable from the Test Data Set Variable list.

 As shown in the dialog box, the app identifies the response and predictor variables.

 Compute the RMSE of the best preset models on the

 cartableTestdata.
 For convenience, compute the test set RMSE for all models at once.
-On the Regression Learner tab, in the Test section, click Test All and select Test All.
+On the Test tab, in the Test section, click Test All.
 The app computes the test set performance of the model trained on the full data set, including training and validation data.